2019-20 Verification Process

 Verification is the process established by the Department of Education (DOE) to check the accuracy of aid applications.
 To simplify and streamline the verification process, DOE has implemented a “Prior-Prior Year” (PPY) policy.

-The PPY requires the income used on the FAFSA will be from two years prior to the application year rather than only one year prior to the application year as is currently the case; for the 2017-2018 award year, that will be tax data from 2015.
+With PPY the income used on the FAFSA will be from two years prior to the application year; for the 2019-2020 award year, that will be tax data from 2017.
+We encourage parents and students to utilize the IRS Data Retrieval Tool (DRT) inside the FAFSA which will import tax data and decrease errors.

-Georgia Tech performs the federal verification process on these selective populations, requesting acceptable documentation for the data items required to be verified.
-If you are selected for verification, you will need to provide the specific documentation requested in BuzzPort based on academic year and your dependency status.
+Georgia Tech performs federal verification on these selective populations, requesting acceptable documentation for the data items required to be verified.
+If you are selected for verification, you will need to provide the specific documentation requested in OSCAR based on academic year and your dependency status.

 Important Priority Deadlines